telerik/ajax-docs/api/server/Telerik.Web.UI/RadListViewDataServiceSettings.md

 ###  FilterParameterType `RadListViewClientDataBindingParameterType`

 Gets or sets the format in which the filter expressions will be sent to the web service.
 Default is List.

+###  HttpMethod `RadListViewDataServiceHttpMethod`

+Gets or sets the HTTP method that  will use
+            to access the data service URL.
+Default is POST.

+###  Location `String`

+Gets or sets the base URL of the web service.

+###  MaximumRowsParameterName `String`

+Gets or sets the name of the maximum rows parameter that will be used with the data service.

+###  ResponseType `RadListViewDataServiceResponseType`

+Gets or sets the response type that is expected from the data service.

 ###  SortParameterName `String`